v4d1ms/TaskToDo/readme.md

 # ToDoApp
-A full stack project to learn api restful development and multiplataform app development
+A full stack project to learn api restful development and multiplataform app development I making this simple app to improve my coding skills and learn new one

 ## Project structure idea
 - Frontend : React , React Native